The following appeared in a memo from the director of student housing at Buckingham College.

 Thus, the argument needs several evidence to substantiate the director's claim: numerical details regarding the number of required dormitories and space to accommodate them; the list of demanded housing needs of the students; reason and substantiation for the enrollment trend to double after 50 years of time; increasing rent rates being cause of a concern to prospective students; relevance of attractive dormitory features to the increased enrollment.
 Only if these evidence are provided can the reader understand the advantages claimed in the proposal.
 Until then, this argument will remain to be fallacious and not suitable for implementation.

-- Summarize the points made in the lecture, being sure to explain how they cast doubt on the specific theories discussed in the reading passage.
-100
+- Summarize the points made in the lecture, being sure to explain how they challenge the specific points made in the reading passage.

-- Summarize the main points in the reading passage, and then explain how the lecture casts doubts on the ideas in the reading.
 95

+- Summarize the points made in the reading passage, and then explain how the case study from the lecture supports the reading.
+67

 ----------------